4. Chapter I: “Introduction”

 In this case as in countless others, one must be careful about the meaning of words.
 “Justice” and “peace” are far from signifying what they do in a secular, Western framework.
 They don’t relate to the critical human enquiry on human ethics, but rather to the right understanding and implementation of religious doctrine.
 Peace and justice are a divinely ordained given, and man’s task is that of achieving the peace and justice sanctioned by the Word of God.
-If, from a humanist perspective, man’s ethical struggle consists in asking himself what justice is and what can be meant by peace, as well as whether either one are even realistically attainable, the Islamic doctrinal frame provides the answer prima facie, obstructing the posing of the question.
+If, from a humanist perspective, man’s ethical struggle consists in asking himself what justice is and what can be meant by peace, as well as whether either one are even realistically attainable, the ideological adoption of an Islamist doctrinal frame provides the answer prima facie, obstructing the posing of the question.
 Peace and justice aren’t understood as ideals, but as parts of the same Divine Truth: “justice” is obedience to the Law of God, and “peace” is what will ensue once the Law of God is universally implemented: “Peace be on whosoever follows the guidance [of God]” (Quran XX, 49).
 Even the relationship of the ruled towards the ruler, despite it being sanctioned by the Quran (IV, 59): “Obey God, obey his Prophet, and obey those in authority over you”, is regulated by Holy Law, to which both have an equal duty to submit.
 Were the ruler to disobey it, he would lose legitimacy, and he’d be committing a sin, as well as a crime (Lewis, 1988, p.
 91).

 Malik (1979/1992) then voices a complaint for the lack of an analysis of the Quran’s “immense scientific and logical approach” (p.
 2) to war up to the point of his writing.
 “This indifference to research”, he maintains, “has, with the passage of time, prevented us from seeing the Quranic military thought in its true light and perspective…As a result, humanity in general and the Muslim community in particular stand deprived of the unlimited benefits and blessings of this supreme divine philosophy” (ibid.).
 He attributes one of the causes for this lack of systematic inquiry to what he sees as the erroneous assumption that a nearly 1400-year-old philosophy cannot be of interest to a modern military mind, and bases the motivation for his study on the “urgent need for up-dating the research into this subject to find answers to the current and future problems of war” (ibid.).
 Since the message of the Quran is perfect and eternally valid, it necessarily follows that its rulings concerning warfare must be timeless as well, since the “Quranic military thought is an integral and inseparable part of the total Quranic Message” (p.
 3).